thomaseizinger/create-react-extension/README.md

     ├── logo.svg
 ```

-No configuration or complicated folder structures, just the files you need to build your extension.<br>
+No configuration or complicated folder structures, only the files you need to build your extension.<br>
 Once the installation is done, you can open your project folder:

 ```sh